 - advice for surgical success

 Each of the above is a link which will take you to the appropriate article/video.
 Remember to always prepare in advance, prior to coming to the operating room.
-You cannot be a blank slate and expect your professor to happy teaching you.
+You cannot be a blank slate and expect your professor to spoon-feed you the knowledge.
 You must learn as much as possible before coming to the operating room and then your professor will happily clarify the techniques and judgment needed for excellent ocular surgery.

 The video below is your benchmark for cataract surgery.
 This is performed by a senior resident and the case is shown from two angles to maximize your learning.
 ALL residents should be able to perform at this level by the time of graduation.
 Time to step up your game!